What Is Culturalism | Each and everything about culture

 • Facilitating socialization and the transmission of cultural knowledge

-Cultural Universals and Particularities: Culture functionalism recognizes both the universality and particularity of cultural practices and beliefs.
-While certain cultural practices and beliefs are shared across societies, some unique cultural practices and beliefs are specific to particular societies and cultural groups.
+Cultural Universals and Particularities: Culture Functionalism It is also in considering its universality and the fact that cultural practice and belief have their universality and particularity that one would understand the import of culture functionalism.
+While certain cultural practices and beliefs are shared across societies, some other unique cultural practices and beliefs are peculiar to certain societies and cultural groups.

 How does Culture affect society?